jacopofar/location-data-to-heatmap/README.md

     python3 -m pip install -r requirements.txt
     python3 process.py region_name 132700000 135500000 524300000 526000000 1500 /path/to/location/history/export.json /path/to/background/map/image.png

-You can use `python3 process.py --help` to get a description, but in short the numbers you see are the decimal coordinates multiplied by 10^7, the zoom level (1000 = 1 pixel per 10 meters).
+You can use `python3 process.py --help` to get a description, but in short the numbers you see are the decimal coordinates multiplied by 10^7, the zoom level (1000 = 1 pixel per 10 meters), the name to use for the title and the input files.

 It will create a global heatmap and one for every 15 minutes span after midnight.
 These images are then merged in an animated GIF and a webm video using the amazing [MoviePy](http://zulko.github.io/moviepy/) library.